 4. Linux Mint

-Linux Mint is a hugely popular community-driven Linux distro based on Ubuntu.
-It has transcended time to provide one of the most elegant, and user-friendly distributions loved by desktop users and professionals alike.
+Linux Mint is a hugely popular community-driven Linux distro based on Ubuntu that has transcended time to provide one of the most elegant, and user-friendly distributions loved by desktop users and professionals alike.

 $ sudo rm /etc/apt/preferences.d/nosnap.pref $ sudo apt update $ sudo apt install snapd

-Under the hood, Linux Mint 20 rides on Linux kernel 5.4 with new enhancements such as improved support for AMD Navi 12, Intel Tiger Lake CPU and NVIDIA GPU.
-Additionally, the general UI has received a revamp with polished icons, new themes, high-resolution background images and a retouched taskbar.
+Under the hood, Linux Mint 21 rides on Linux kernel 5.15 with new enhancements such as improved support for AMD Navi 12, Intel Tiger Lake CPU, and NVIDIA GPU.
+Additionally, the general UI has received a revamp with polished icons, new themes, high-resolution background images, and a retouched taskbar.

 5. Red Hat Enterprise Linux